awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/greengrass-nucleus-component.md

 The AWS Region to use\.

 `runWithDefault`
-The system user and group to use to run components\.
+The system user to use to run components\.
 <a name="nucleus-component-parameter-restart-para"></a>When you deploy a change to this configuration parameter, the AWS IoT Greengrass Core software restarts for the change to take effect\.
 This object contains the following information:
 `posixUser`
-The name or ID of the system user and system group that the core device uses to run generic and Lambda components\.
-Specify the user and group separated by a colon \(`:`\), where the group is optional\.
-If you omit the group, the AWS IoT Greengrass Core software defaults to the primary group of the user that you specify\.
+The name or ID of the system user and, optionally, system group that the core device uses to run generic and Lambda components\.
+Specify the user and group separated by a colon \(`:`\) in the following format: `user:group`\.
+The group is optional\.
+If you don't specify a group, the AWS IoT Greengrass Core software uses the primary group for the user\.
 For example, you can specify `ggc_user` or `ggc_user:ggc_group`\.
-For more information, see [Configure the user and group that run components](configure-greengrass-core-v2.md#configure-component-user)\.
+For more information, see [Configure the user that runs components](configure-greengrass-core-v2.md#configure-component-user)\.
-When you run the AWS IoT Greengrass Core software with the `--component-default-user ggc_user:ggc_group` option, the software sets this parameter in the nucleus component\.
+When you run the AWS IoT Greengrass Core software installer with the `--component-default-user ggc_user:ggc_group` option, the software sets this parameter in the nucleus component\.
+`windowsUser`
+This feature is available in v2\.5\.0 and later of this component\.
+The name of the Windows user to use to run this component on Windows core devices\.
+The user must exist on each Windows core device, and its name and password must be stored in the LocalSystem account's Credentials Manager instance\.
+For more information, see [Configure the user that runs components](configure-greengrass-core-v2.md#configure-component-user)\.
+When you run the AWS IoT Greengrass Core software installer with the `--component-default-user ggc_user` option, the software sets this parameter in the nucleus component\.
 `systemResourceLimits`
 This feature is available in v2\.4\.0 and later of this component\.
+AWS IoT Greengrass doesn't currently support this feature on Windows core devices\.
 The system resource limits to apply to generic and non\-containerized Lambda component processes by default\.
 You can override system resource limits for individual components when you create a deployment\.
 For more information, see [Configure system resource limits for components](configure-greengrass-core-v2.md#configure-component-system-resource-limits)\.
 This object contains the following information:
 `cpus`